-Single-tier BackupIn the simplest terms, a single tier backup is the one where only one CPU is involved.
-In other words, there is only one process backups file to the target destination.
+Single-tier BackupIn the simplest terms, a single tier backup has just one CPU is involved.
+In other words, there is only one machine process backups bringing the files to the their target destination.
 For example, backing up files to a USB drive or a tape drive.
 In this case the process that reads data from a source is also responsible for writing the files to the target device.

 A multi-tier backup system typically will only backup the delta changes within a file.
 For example, when backing up a 10GB file, it will try to determine how much of this file has changed and only send the changes to the other side.
 The process of determining the change within a file is called block matching and it results in a smaller file called delta, which represents the change between source and target file.
 Depending upon the file type, the actual delta size is usually a small fraction of the original size.
 Once this block matching is complete and a delta is created, it is sent to the server across the network.
 The server rebuilds the file by merging the delta with the original file to come up with a new version of the same file on the server machine.